kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/02_Open_a_terminal_inside_an_existing_pod/transcript.md

 kubectl run webserver --image=httpd --restart=Never
 ```

 Normally I would create a pod using the kubectl apply command along with a yaml file, like the way I did in the hello world demo.
-But I've done it using the kubectl run command just to show that it's possible to do it this way too.
+But I've done it like this just to show what kubectl run is capable of.

 Ok we now have a running pod.
 Notice how similar these 2 commands are again.

-Now when using docker, you need to use the docker exec command to get inside an existing container.
+Now when using docker, you need to use the docker exec command to get inside a running container.

 ```
 $ docker exec -it webserver bash